 Another important thing you should know is that candy melts don’t have to be tempered since they are made mostly of hydrogenated fat, and therefore act differently than “real chocolate”.
 If you choose to use candy melts, you can leave the dipped strawberries at room temperature.
 By using candy melts, the flavor won’t be as good as genuine chocolate, but if you like its flavor, then just use that.

 - 100 g (3.5 oz.) chopped dark, milk, or white chocolate

 - Line a baking sheet with parchment paper or silicone baking mat.

 - Gently melt chocolate in a small bowl in the microwave (or over a double boiler).
 Microwave for 20 seconds, take out ant stir.
 Repeat until melted.
 You can pour the chocolate into a short glass for easy dipping.
-Dip strawberries (you can insert a skewer into the stem or what we think of as the green part and then dip) in chocolate and then tap gently to remove any excess.
-Transfer to parchment paper.
+Dip strawberries (you can insert a skewer into the stem and then dip) in chocolate and then tap gently to remove any excess.
+Transfer to the parchment paper.

 - Sprinkle strawberries with sprinkles, nuts, coconut flakes or leave plain.

-- When done, refrigerate for 10 minutes until chocolate hardens.
+- Refrigerate chocolate covered strawberries for 10 minutes until chocolate hardens.

 You may also like: